 Jan.
 20, 2004

-WALNUT CREEK, Calif. - After finishing first in the Pac-10 last season, UCLA has been selected by Conference softball coaches as the top team in 2003.
-The Bruins garnered 46 points, including five of the first place votes.
-In second place, ARIZONA earned 44 points and the other three first place votes.
+WALNUT CREEK, Calif.-- After winning the national title last season, UCLA has been selected by the Pac-10 Conference softball coaches as the Conference's top team in 2004.
+The Bruins received 48 points, including six first place votes.
+In second place, ARIZONA, last year's Pac-10 Champion, earned 44 points, including the other two first place votes.

-WASHINGTON finished third with 33 points, while CALIFORNIA and STANFORD were tied for fourth with 30.
-Rounding out the rest of the poll was ARIZONA STATE with 20 points, OREGON STATE with 14 and OREGON with seven.
+CALIFORNIA finished third with 36 points, while WASHINGTON and STANFORD finished fourth and fifth with 30 and 22 points, respectively.
+Rounding out the rest of the poll was ARIZONA STATE with 19 points, OREGON with 13 and OREGON STATE with 12 points.

-The 2003 softball season will get under way on Friday, January 31 with preseason tournament action.
-Pac-10 Conference play begins Saturday, March 15 when Oregon travels to take on Oregon State.
+The 2004 softball season will get underway on Saturday, January 24 with preseason tournament action.
+Pac-10 Conference play begins on Friday, April 2.